Bangladeshi Diet Plan for Weight Loss: 7-Day Meal Plan Using Local Foods

 - Avoid seconds — one plate is enough.

-- Choose grilled or steamed when possible — ask for fish to be steamed instead of fried.
+- Choose grilled or steamed when possible — ask for fish steamed instead of fried.

-- It’s okay to enjoy special occasions — one biryani won’t ruin your progress.
+- It’s okay to enjoy special occasions — one biryani will not ruin your progress.
+Consistency over weeks matters; perfection on any single day does not.

 Conclusion